angusbezzina/dqueens/README.md

 To deploy this project, ensure the project builds locally (test with the command `yarn build`) and then simply push the changes via git to the `Main` branch of this repo.
 Vercel will handle the rest.

-#### Sitemap generation (a side note)

-Sitemaps are important for SEO purposes and you will need to generate a new version after the website has been updated with content.
-To do this locally, install node-fetch, then run the command `yarn postbuild`.
-This will add/update a sitemap.xml file to the repo that you can then push up to the website via the process mentioned above.
-This process can be automated, but I have not yet had time.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: